 Being vegan or even vegetarian in Miami used to be something of a hassle.
 Just 10 years ago, our options as compassionate eaters were slim to nill.
 Finding the few places that had decent veg options was basically trial and error, often leaving us having to fill up on carb-heavy sides and a salad.
 Fortunately, plant-based lifestyles are taking off and the Magic City is now thriving with veg-friendly restaurants.
 Whether you’re a long-time vegan or simply looking for a place to enjoy a Meatless Monday, these places will certainly leave you satiated and smiling.

-1. Vegan & Juice (Sweetwater)
+1. Vegan and Juice

 Among the fritangas and small mom-and-pop businesses that pervade Sweetwater, you’ll find this popular eatery offers an assortment of hot dishes, empanadas, wraps, fresh juices, desserts, and more.
-It gets especially busy during lunch times, so you may want to grab and go if you’re in a hurry.
+Vegan and Juice gets especially busy during lunch times, so you may want to grab and go if you’re in a hurry.
 While most dishes are vegan, there is the occasional vegetarian pizza or pasta dish, so make sure to ask in case this is a factor.

-2. Choices Cafe (Various)
+2. Choices Organic Cafe

 Choices Cafe is Miami’s only chain of vegan eateries, with locations in Coral Gables, Coconut Grove, Brickell, the Upper East Side, near the Miami Airport, and even up into Weston in Broward County.
 Open daily (with weekend brunches), it’s the kind of place where you can get smoothies and salads, plus “Pixsa” (vegan pizza), signature options like the Mental Lentil (lentil meat, black beans, quinoa, pico de gallo, plantain, sauteed onion, cashew cheese, avocado, with tahini sauce) and even Maple “Bacon” Donuts, perfect for pleasing the palates vegans and omnis alike.